JEverhart383/astro-wordpress-starter/README.md

 ### Rendering and Serving

 This project is using the new [hybrid rendering model](https://docs.astro.build/en/guides/server-side-rendering/#hybrid-rendering) available in Astro v2.
+To pre-render any routes you add, make sure to include the following export in your Astro component's frontmatter:

+`export const prerender = true;`

 All of the current routes are being pre-rendered to HTML and served using the [standalone node adapter](https://docs.astro.build/en/guides/integrations-guide/node/).
 This offers users the flexibility to create additional SSR functionality if desired while still optimizing content pages using pre-rendered HTML.

 ## Headless WordPress Hosting with Atlas